 Centreville Layton School enjoys the expertise of an on-staff occupational therapist and speech/language therapist.
+These services will be offered to our upper school students on an as-needed basis.

 Social and Emotional Support

 Dr. Len Dostillio is the Centreville Layton School psychologist.
 He provides professional support for students who need social and/or emotional support.
 Dr. Dostillio also provides teachers with resources and strategies to work with struggling students.
 If you have concerns about your child's social and/or emotional well-being at school, please contact Len Dostillio.